My name is Flora Goldenberg. I am a fully licensed tour guide in Paris, I work with Louvre Museum as a tour animator for more than a decade.

 The Louvre is a busy Museum.

-Only with a licensed tour guide in Paris, you can skip-the-line at a anational museum.
+Only accompanied with a licensed tour guide in Paris, you can skip-the-line at a national museum.

-The experience of the Louvre is easier when you hire a licensed tour guide, to bring to life all the masterpieces, to enjoy more of your precious time discovering and appreciating the stories behind each rare and valuable piece displayed in Louvre.
+The experience of the Louvre is easier when you hire a licensed tour guide, to bring to life all the masterpieces you will be seeing, to enjoy more of your precious time discovering and appreciating the stories behind each valuable piece displayed in Louvre.

 1 – Louvre Guided Tour: Highlights Tour – 2 Hours

 I invite you to discover some of the masterpieces of the Louvre.
-From the great Sphinx of Egypt, and the Greek sculptures like the Venus of Milo or the Winged Victory, we’ll also go through the Italian department of paintings.
+From the great Sphinx of Egypt, the Greek sculptures like the gracious Venus of Milo, the imposing Winged Victory, to the Italian department of paintings where we will see the Mona Lisa.

-You’ll of course learn about all the great mysteries of the Mona Lisa, and you’ll also see the biggest painting in the Louvre, the Wedding in Cana.
+You’ll of course learn about all the great mysteries of each Grand piece of the Louvre.
+We will also see the biggest painting in the Louvre called: “The Wedding in Cana” (Cana is a town located in Israel)

 2 – Evening Louvre: Highlights Tour – 2 hours